jfasch/FH-ENDLESS/Documentation/misc-notes/influxdb.rst

 Add the following line to ``/etc/influxdb/config.toml``,

 .. code-block:: console

-   :caption:``/etc/influxdb/config.toml``
+   # "LOCALHOST ONLY" should be the default but isnt

-   # "LOCALHOST ONLY" should be the default but isn't                                                                                                                                            http-bind-address = "127.0.0.1:8086"
+   http-bind-address = "127.0.0.1:8086"

 Startup
 .......